Skip to content

 Thanks to capacity-building provided by EURORDIS, alumni members have gone on to become involved in various activities at the European Medicines Agency (EMA), such as Protocol Assistance, and to participate in activities related to the European Network for Health Technology Assessment (EUnetHTA).

-Open Academy School on Medicines Research & Development alumni report an increased awareness of the importance of their involvement in all aspects of medicines development and of their potential to be a real force at European and national level.
+Open Academy School on Medicines Research & Development alumni report an increased awareness of the importance of their involvement in all aspects of medicines development and of their potential to be a real force at the European and national levels.

 The first School was launched in 2008 and was originally developed to fill specific needs identified by expert patients, EURORDIS and the European Medicines Agency.